Skip to content

 Online Giving through your website – Do you already have a church website?
 Add a donation form to make giving simple for your members to give to the church!

 As I work in IT, I must mention security.
 Credit card numbers are considered sensitive data and you do not want to write these down or have people email them to you.
 Reputable vendors that perform the services that I mentioned earlier will have security and PCI Compliance built-in.
-Security and PCI Compliance are key factors that you need to look at while choosing a vendor to work with.
+Security and PCI Compliance are key factors that you need to look at while choosing a vendor.

 In closing, if you are looking for creative ways to modernize your giving, then you’ll want to further explore some of the methods that I mentioned.
 Not sure which to pick?
 There are some services out there that you can subscribe to that have multiple of these methods included in one price!